-Make sure nothing is connected to the INPUT, AUX (AUX1, AUX2) and PROBE sockets and press the "Perform calibration" button.
-The procedure will finish within a few minutes.
-The antennas or probe can then be connected.
+Disconnect the antenna or cable from the spectrum analyzer's RF input (marked as INPUT) and press the "Perform calibration" button.
+The procedure will finish in a few minutes.
+The antenna should then be connected again.

 The "Location - Country" allows the Delta X system to know the local frequency assignment and as such to setup the mobile and wireless bands and recognize the location's broadcasting signals.
-After the country is selected, the software will offer to set up the Bands and clear the "Known Signals" table:
+After the country is selected the software will offer to set up the Bands and clear the "Known Signals" table: